OwaisQuadri/IoT-Smart-Doorbell/README.md

 expo start
 ```

 once running, go to <a href="http://localhost:19002/">localhost port 19002</a>
-follow steps to run on personal device or emulator.
+and follow steps to run on personal device or emulator.